Mitchy001/se-assignment-5-Mitchy001/README.md

 1. Download:
 o	Go to the Visual Studio Code website.

-o	Click on the "Download for Windows" button.
+2.Click on the "Download for Windows" button.

-3. Install:
+3	Install:

-4.
-o	Run the downloaded setup file (VSCodeSetup.exe).
+4.Run the downloaded setup file (VSCodeSetup.exe).

 o	Follow the installation wizard: